imsandeepk/Telegram-Bot/README.md

 # instagram_scaper
 A minimalistic instagram scraper wrote in python. fetch medias, accounts, videos, comments and more.
 Comment and Like action also supported.
-Inspired by instagram-php-scraper.
+It is very hard to get Applications approved for Instagrams API therefore I created this tool inspired by instagram-php-scraper.

+The goal of this project is to become as minimalistic as possible while still having all needed functionalities so that its easy to add code to it!

 **Any star or contribution is appreciated if you like to project ~** 🤘